ZeroMeOut/spelling-bee/README.md

 For the TTS model it's alright as well for a very light weight model.
 Honestly I just browsed through [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/) and picked the one that gave me less fraustation to setup.
 My friends are annoyed with it tho XD, so I am planning to using a more powerful TTS model and just store the audios in an S3 bucket or something.

-The backend done by me, frontend entirely vibecoded by Claude (I will complete the Odin Project someday trust)
+The backend done by me, frontend entirely vibecoded by Claude (I will complete the Odin Project someday trust).

 Honestly learned a lot doing this, it was fun.
 I would make improvements here and there before moving to another project, and the site would keep running until it cooks my budget.
 Until the next :)
 ## Acknowledgements